 In contrast, the hyperfocal distance is defined as the minimum focus distance with which the most significant depth field is achieved; to get an approach that extends from half this distance to infinity.

-What this means is that if you focus on a point at a suitable distance, we will get everything that is located from the point of focus to infinity to be seen.
+What this means is that if you focus on a point at a suitable distance, you will get everything that is located from the point of focus to infinity to be seen.
 You can calculate this distance.

 In this post, we will show you the basic principles of hyperfocal distance.

-What is hyperfocal distance in photography?
+What is the hyperfocal distance in photography?

 The hyperfocal distance is the distance between the target and the nearest point of focus that is acceptably sharp when the target is focused on infinity.